analytics.js file to your server. Then the file is updated automagically using WordPress’ integrated wp_cron() function.

 - Choose ‘Add manually’ to maximize compatibility.
 If your theme or another plugin is preventing CAOS from adding the tracking code automatically, choose this option and copy the generated tracking code from the field underneath.

 - Choose between the default (synchonous, i.e. render blocking) tracking code or the asynchronous tracking code.

 - If you haven’t already, remove any other previously installed Google Analytics plugins or manually inserted tracking code from your WordPress installation.

-To tailor CAOS for Analytics to your needs you can use the Advanced Settings.
+To tailor CAOS to your needs you can use the Advanced Settings.
 None of these are required settings and are strictly meant for advanced (WordPress) users.